?

 • Closed 12.15pm - 1.15pm (Lunch break)

-• Please advise the secretary that you have arrived for your appointment.
+• Please advise the secretary when you have arrived for your appointment.

 • The reception office is not always attended after 4 pm.
 (Clinics may continue after 4pm and appointments can be made for later times)